The Little Path on Bled Island

 Pletna boat oarsman are very respected.
 The title has been handed down from generation to generation for centuries.

-The most recognizable symbol of Lake Bled is the Church of the Mother of God on the Lake.
+The most recognizable symbol of Lake Bled is the island with the Church of the Mother of God on the Lake.

 The romance is ratcheted up when we ride in a Pletna boat to the island, the church bell tower slowly rising higher with each stroke from the oarsman.
 It is no surprise that the ancient Slavic ancestors of the Slovenians first established a pagan temple to Živa, their Goddess of Life, on this island.
 It sounds like a cliché to say that there is something magical in the air here, but it is undeniable.
 Regardless of your religion of choice, this island resonates.
 A spiritual place is a spiritual place and there are certain geographical junctures on our planet that have moved people from all different cultures, no matter who visits them and when.
 This is one of them.